 Maple Brown Butter Glaze

-- Combine sifted brown butter, powdered sugar, vanilla, milk, and 3 tbsp maple syrup and beat until smooth with a whisk or a hand mixer.
-For a slightly thinner consistency and more maple flavor, add 1 additional tbsp of maple syrup.
-Pour over finished pancakes or serve on the side.
+- Combine brown butter, powdered sugar, vanilla, milk, and 3 tablespoon maple syrup and beat until smooth with a whisk or a hand mixer.
+For a slightly thinner consistency and more maple flavor, add 1 additional tablespoon of maple syrup.
+Pour over finished pancakes or serve on the side.1⅓ cup powdered sugar, 3 tablespoon whole milk, 1½ teaspoon pure vanilla extract, 3-4 tablespoon maple syrup

 PIN this fluffy banana pancakes recipe for later!